KennisTec/sms_auto_fill/README.md

-# sms_auto_fill
+# SMS Auto Fill

-A new Flutter project.

 ## Getting Started

+To run the project

 flutter run

-To run the project

 ## How to get OTP